TayDias/TayDias/README.md

 Welcome to my page!

 My name is Taynara and I love working with technology.
-I have a Bachelor's degree in Information Systems and I've already worked as a chatbot developer and (back-end|full-stack) web developer.
+I have a Bachelor's degree in Information Systems and I've already worked as chatbot and web developer.
 I have also worked as Tech Lead in a student charity project.

 I'm passionate about science in general, music, literature and martial arts.
 <br>